top of page

 As a result, when my mother found out that I’d had not brushed my teeth she would threaten to wash my mouth with soap.

-Now to tell the truth my mother never washed my mouth out with soap but she did several times with my younger brother.
+Now to tell the truth my mother never washed my mouth out with soap but I thought she did several times with my younger brother.

 He claimed if I had gotten my mouth washed out with soap that Ivory tastes better than Lifebuoy, Lifebuoy better than Dial, Dial has overtones of citrus and industrial chemicals, Irish Spring was “Manly, yes . . .” but he didn’t like it, and Lava had the flavor you'd expect of toxic waste and was abrasive enough to sand all the taste buds off your tongue.